 - frequent episodes of non-stop talking

-- an inability to focus on things that do not interest them
+- an inability to focus on things that don’t interest them

 - impulsivity, or acting on a whim

-Despite the symptoms they have in common, a few symptoms set apart AS and ADHD.
+Despite common symptoms, a few symptoms set AS and ADHD apart.

-- all-absorbing interest in specific topics, such as sports statistics or animals
+- all-absorbing interest in a specific, focused topic, such as sports statistics or animals

-- an inability to practice nonverbal communication, like eye contact, facial expressions, or body gestures
+- being unable to practice nonverbal communication, such as eye contact, facial expressions, or body gestures

-- seeming unable to empathize or understand another person’s feelings
+- being unable to understand another person’s feelings

-- a monotone pitch or lack of rhythm when speaking
+- monotone pitch or lack of rhythm when speaking

-- missing motor skill development mile markers, such as catching a ball or bouncing a basketball
+- missing motor skill development milestones, such as catching a ball or bouncing a basketball

 - a need to touch or play with everything, especially in a new environment